StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_-_DWA_FInal_Capstone_Project_Podcast/Podcast-App/README.md

 - New user can sign up and after confirming via email sent, can log in.
 - Old user will use the 'login' button, that will navigate the user to 'Account' page.
 - If user is logged in instead of seeing a 'login' and 'sign up' button, a 'account' and 'logout' button will be rendered.
-- The 'close' button is used for closing the menu and returning to previous page.

 #### FILTER